The summer can be a hot and miserable time for many people, so imagine how your dog may feel in the heat.

 You also want to provide cold water and a wet towel to keep them cool as they relax.

-Finally, avoid taking your dog outside during the hottest time of the day.
+Finally, limit or avoid outdoor activities during the hottest time of the day.

 This is why many dog owners walk their pups in the morning or evening rather than midday.